-CANTIQUE 05315 9-12 2 SEM (MUST TAKE BOTH) 1 credit
+CANTIQUE 9-12 2 SEM (MUST TAKE BOTH) 1 credit

 This is an intermediate women's chorus.
 There will be auditions held for Cantique before the end of the school year.
 Cantique is a performing organization consisting of students who demonstrate intermediate level of basic vocal production skills and performance discipline.
 Students will be required to exhibit serious discipline and intermediate vocal production skills.
 Emphasis will be placed on vocal interpretation, music theory, history of period pieces, foreign language, and contextual application of historically appropriate performance techniques.
 Students will be required to participate in various choral festivals, concerts, and clinics scheduled outside of the regular school day.
 Student will be evaluated on the basis of daily classroom performance and participation, vocal and written examinations, and required performance attendance.
-Student will be evaluated on the basis of daily classroom performance and participation, vocal and written examinations, and required performance attendance.